Tom Davis, M.D.

 Ali Behbahani, M.D.

 Dr. Ali Behbahani has served as a member of our board of directors since February 2018.
 Dr. Behbahani is a General Partner on the healthcare team at NEA since 2013, having worked for the fund since 2007, specializing in investments in the biopharmaceutical, medical device, specialty pharmaceutical and healthcare services sectors.
 He is also currently a member of the board of directors of CRISPR Therapeutics, Adaptimmune, Cardionomic, CVRx, Ivantis, Minerva Surgical, Oyster Point Pharma and Solace Therapeutics.

 He has previously worked as a consultant in business development at The Medicines Company and held positions as a Venture Associate at Morgan Stanley Venture Partners from 2000 to 2002 and as a Healthcare Investment Banking Analyst at Lehman Brothers from 1998 to 2000.
 Dr. Behbahani conducted basic science research in the fields of viral fusion inhibition and structural proteomics at the National Institutes of Health and at Duke University.
 He graduated summa cum laude and received his bachelor’s degree with distinction in Biomedical Engineering, Electrical Engineering, and Chemistry from Duke University, earned an M.D. from The University of Pennsylvania School of Medicine and an M.B.A. from The Wharton School at The University of Pennsylvania.

-Katrine Bosley has served as a member of our board of directors since March 2013 and as our chairperson since August 2013.
+Katrine Bosley has served as a member of our board of directors since March 2013 and, until December 2018, served as our chairperson.
 Ms. Bosley served as the Chief Executive Officer of Editas Medicine Inc. ("Editas") from June 2014 through February 2019.
 Prior to Editas, Ms. Bosley was the Entrepreneur-in-Residence at The Broad Institute from September 2013 to May 2014.

 She served as Chief Executive Officer of Avila Therapeutics from May 2009 to March 2012, when Avila was acquired by Celgene Corporation.
 Before Avila, she was Vice President, Strategic Operations at Adnexus Therapeutics, a Bristol-Myers Squibb Company, and was Vice President, Business Development at Adnexus prior to that.
 She joined Adnexus from Biogen Idec where she held roles in business development, commercial operations, and portfolio strategy in the United States and Europe and led the in-licensing of Tysabri (natalizumab) among a number of other transactions.